MikeHopley/ftl-crew-speed/index.md

 The in-game descriptions are not quite accurate.
 Rocks and Crystals are slightly faster than expected, Mantis slightly slower.

+Mantis Pheromones has slightly less effect than advertised.
+It says 25% faster, but it's actually 23% faster.

 |         | Speed vs. human | Seconds per tile | Tiles per second |
 |---------|:---------------:|:----------------:|:----------------:|
 | Human   | 1               | 0.46             | 2.19             |